Haplea-Ioan-Stefan/COVID_Vo/README.md

-# Graph plots of COVID-19 cases in Vo'
+# Graph plots of the COVID-19 cases in Vo'

 I analyzed the published data of the **COVID-19** outbreak in the Italian town of **Vo’**, near Venice, one of the hotspots of the epidemic.